BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-12-golab-florence.md

 ## How to Punch Holes in Network Infrastructure Using Go

 Finally, we delved into the intricacies of peer-to-peer networking.
-Using the go-libp2p module, the speaker showed how to establish decentralized connections by bypassing traditional network barriers.
+Using the [go-libp2p](https://github.com/libp2p/go-libp2p) module, the speaker showed how to establish decentralized connections by bypassing traditional network barriers.
 This talk was both technical and visionary, providing us with ideas on how to optimize network performance using Go’s robust features.
+You will be able to find his presentation materials [here](https://github.com/watjurk/talk-golab-2024-peer-to-peer-hole-punching?tab=readme-ov-file).
 ---

 ## Closing Keynote: Go Back to the Future